Discover where your degree can take you

 We want all New Zealanders to be thriving in a digital world

 We use technology to improve the lives of everyday New Zealanders – tackling real-world problems of running households, driving our roads, using public transport, housing, security, healthcare, and the environment.
-Our grads work to design and build solutions that will make a difference to our country.
+Our grads work to design and build solutions that will make a difference in our country.

 Working in digital in the public sector is about more than improving IT systems and processes.
-In the broadest sense, it means doing things differently in an increasingly connected world — using new mindsets, skillsets, technologies and data to benefit people, government and the economy.
+In the broadest sense, it means doing things differently in an increasingly connected world — using new mindsets, skillsets, technologies, and data to benefit people, government and the economy.